Gram21/SWT2/swt2/Reussner/Zusammenfassung.md

 |Responding to change|Following a Plan|

 ### XP
+* An ad-hoc process that cannot be replicated
+* Scalability: not usable for large projects
+* Missing documentation
+* Clients need to cooperate in a project
+* Some XP practices are not yet fully validated
+  * pair programming
+  * high learning curve for TDD due to new way of thinking

 <img src="pics/xp-components.png" width=500 />

 <img src="pics/xp-process.png" width=600 />

 Nachteile:
 * Kann nicht wiederholt werden
 * Skaliert nicht: nicht anwendbar bei großen Projekten